Step 1: Preparation

 Step 3: Payment

 Payment in full is required before I begin work.
-If you’ve got a PayPal account, you can simply “Send Money” to firstname.lastname@example.org.
-If not, let me know and I’ll email you an invoice you can pay with a credit card, or provide the studio address for you to send a check.
+If you’ve got a PayPal account, you can simply “Send Money” to [email protected].
+Venmo and Zelle are even better since they don’t charge a fee.
+If none of those work, I can email you an invoice to pay with a credit card, or provide the studio address for you to send a check.

 Step 4: Review